 Find answers to common questions about our power hang gliders

-To schedule a test flight, please fill out our contact form with your preferred dates and times.
-Our team will get back to you within 24 hours to confirm your appointment.
-Test flights are available for qualified pilots with proper certification.
+To schedule an introductory flight lesson, please fill out our contact form and our team will get back to you within 24 hours to confirm your appointment.

 Absolutely NOT.
-You cannot have any alcohol, cannabis or illegal substances in your system when you jump.
-Please do not consume any of these the day of your jump or you will not be allowed to board the plane.
-Whistler Skydiving reserves the right to refuse service to any passenger that may compromise safety.
-The use of drugs or alcohol prior to a skydive is not permitted and will result in cancellation no refund will be given.
+You cannot have any alcohol, cannabis or illegal substances in your system at least 12 hours prior to your flight lessons.
+It dangerously impairs your ability to maneuver or learn to fly and we strictly do not allow any such use.
+Please do not consume any of these the day of your flight or you will not be allowed to board the plane.
+Whistler Sky Sports reserves the right to refuse service to any passenger that may compromise safety.
+The use of drugs or alcohol prior to a flight is not permitted and will result in cancellation and no refund will be given.

-For your safety and for those below, cameras are only permitted to be carried in flight by licensed/experienced jumpers.
-We offer options where we can take pictures/video for you during your skydive.
+For your safety and for those below, cameras are only permitted to be carried in flight by the certified flight instructor.
+We offer options where we can take pictures/video for you during your flight.
+You must not carry any loose items in your pocket or unsecured foot wear.
+Mobile phones and cameras are strictly prohibited by students especially as it distracts the student from the flight lesson itself.

 The time listed on your booking is your Check In Time.
 Please arrive at that time.

-Bookings are strongly recommended, we have a limited number of spaces each day.
-Up to datea vailability is displayed on our website.
+Bookings are strongly recommended, we have a limited number of spaces each day depending upon weather.

 We are located in a small town at a small airport, space is limited but we have a comfortable seating/viewing area to enjoy the day from.
 If you are coming with a large entourage, there is a beautiful park located next to our hangar for additional shaded space and picnic tables.